 - a.
-Phone Calls to Parents
+Text messages

 - b.
 Website Updates

 - c.
 Answering Machine Messages

 - d.
 Posted Signs on the Buildings

-In the event of an emergency school closure, students may need to be retained until administration and authorities deem conditions safe for all our school families.
+In the event of an emergency school closure, students may need to be retained until Administration and/or government authorities deem conditions safe for all our school families.